Welcome back, we can’t wait to have you at Makom Community again!

 Social Distancing Plan

 The data we currently have indicates that young children are not significant spreaders of COVID-19 and that the most significant way to keep COVID-19 from spreading at Makom Community will be to make sure our adults are staying with the same group of children and keeping our groups of children small and stable.
-In order to keep our groups small and stable, we are encouraging families to consider 4 and 5 days schedules.
-We will still do our best to accommodate 2 and 3 day schedules.
+In order to keep our groups small and stable, everyone is on a 5 day schedule.
 We want to acknowledge that keeping more kids on fuller schedules will mean less exposure for everyone.

 In order to keep our staffing stable, we will assign a lead and an assistant teacher to each of our K-4th grade groups (Garinim, Shorashim, and Nitzanim).
 Each group will have a maximum of 12 students in attendance any day of the week, with their two regular teachers.